GluuFederation/docs-ce-prod/3.1.4/source/user-management/scim2.md

 ### Under the Hood

+#### OpenID clients

-When running your code, some new OpenID clients are created (they are employed to request short-lived tokens to access the service).
+When running your code in test mode, some new OpenID clients are created (they are employed to request short-lived tokens to access the service).
 In oxTrust, you can see those by navigating to `OpenId Connect` > `Clients`; they are named as "SCIM-Client".
 These clients won't clutter your LDAP, they are also short-lived (one day) so they are cleaned up automatically.

+#### HTTP connections and concurrent support

+`scim-client2` project uses the JAX-RS 2.0 Client API and RestEasy framework.
+Under the hood network communication between client and server is handled by HttpClient from the Apache HttpComponents project which by default makes use of `org.apache.http.impl.conn.SingleClientConnManager`.
+This connection manager manipulates a single socket at any given time and supports the use case in which one or more invocations are made serially from a single thread.

+The above means that by default, instances obtained via `ScimClientFactory` do not support concurrent calls in a safe manner.
+Starting with version 3.1.4, multithread support was added by employing the thread safe connection manager `org.apache.http.impl.conn.PoolingHttpClientConnectionManager`.

+    !!!
+Note:
+        You need to explicitly enable this feature, otherwise, behavior will be standard (single execution thread per client instance).
+You will have to supply proper parameters to better suit your production environment needs.

+The following lists the steps required to switch the java client to support access in a multithreaded environment:

+- Set a Java variable of name `httpclient.multithreaded` with any value.
+This will make the `scim-client2` use the `PoolingHttpClientConnectionManager`.

+- To override the default maximum number of total connections the manager uses, supply variable `httpclient.multithreaded.maxtotal` with the value of your choosing.

+- To override the default maximum number of connections per route, supply variable `httpclient.multithreaded.maxperroute`.

+- **IMPORTANT**: Check RPT connection pooling is enabled in oxTrust.
+Login to oxTrust and go to `Configuration` > `JSON Configuration`.
+Scroll down to `rptConnectionPoolUseConnectionPooling` and set the flag to true.
+To finish press `Save configuration` at the bottom of the page.

 ## SCIM Protected by UMA